Don’t go in the attic…

 Never Give Up

 In the process of returning the items to their rightful spots in history, things get crazy.
-Grandpa seems to know they’ve been using his time machine, and he’s determined to stop them.
+Their grandfather seems to know they’ve been using his time machine, and he’s determined to stop them.

 In this second book, the girls travel to 1879 to meet Thomas Edison.

-The day eight-year-old Hazel and her little sister, Bess, finally get a chance to start returning items to their spots in history, they run into a huge setback: their mother wants them to play with the kid next door.
+The day Hazel and Bess finally get a chance to start returning items to their spots in history, they run into a huge setback: their mother wants them to play with the kid next door.
 He’s not only mean, he steals Bess’s frog.
 Is Bess so upset she’ll use the time machine by herself?

 In this third book, the girls travel to 1849 to meet Harriet Tubman on the Underground Railroad.

-Eight-year-old Hazel and her little sister, Bess, have begun working with their grumpy grandpa to return stolen items to their spots in history.
+Hazel and Bess have begun working with their grandparents to return stolen items to their spots in history.
 But never in a million years did they guess he would hand them the keys to the trunk and tell them they could pick whatever item they wanted.
 Some of the items come with very important warnings, though.
 And danger.
 So, naturally, those are the ones Bess wants to take.

 In this fourth book, the girls travel to 1914 to meet Marie Curie during World War I.